StarboundHFY/.github/profile/README.md

 ## Support

-If you like their content, here are some links to places you can support them:
+If you like their content, here are some links to places where you can support them:

 - Merchandise: https://starboundhfy.com
 - Patreon: https://www.patreon.com/starboundhfy